 At the same time, it’s important to recognize the limitations of a federal search.
-Since the federal indices contain limited identifying information, employers must use caution before jumping to the conclusion that a particular record is accurately matched to their subject.
+Due to federal indices contain limited identifying information, it is important to use caution before jumping to the conclusion that a particular record is accurately matched to a subject.
 A reputable background screening firm will use an experienced researcher to search for additional identifiers in determining whether a potential record may be a match.

 As with any employment background check, it’s important for employers to comply with rules and regulations related to the collection, dissemination, and use of criminal information throughout the employee selection process.

-Search the internet for national criminal records and you may be tempted to call it a day with a cheap, instant database search.
-With a national criminal database check you can cover a large majority of the more than 3,000 U.S. jurisdictions with a single search.
+National criminal database searches offer instant, inexpensive data, but do you get what you pay for?
+With a national criminal database check, you can cover a large majority of the more than 3,000 U.S. jurisdictions with a single search.
 This makes a criminal database highly useful in the employment screening process.
-The problem is, not all jurisdictions allow access to their data and not every database is well managed to ensure accuracy and timeliness.
+The problem is, not all jurisdictions allow access to their data, and not every database is well managed to ensure accuracy and timeliness.
 Because of these constraints, there are very strict limitations on how an employer can and should use national database records.